Check out our latest recipes!

 We came up with this idea, Pwdin Bara Menyn (Bread and Butter Pudding), as a way to re-use leftover croissants years ago when I had a café attached to the bakehouse, and it’s real comfort food – a perfect dessert for these chilly, last days of winter.
 Because it’s made with croissants and baked on parchment, there’s no additional butter (normally used to grease-proof ...
 Read more

-Recipe: Tear & Share Brioche With Cheesy Pesto Filling
+Tear & Share Brioche With Cheesy Pesto Filling

-Tear and share brioche with a pesto and cheesy filling Having a soft and sumptuous, comforting and tasty brioche that is stuffed with cheese and pesto is a marvellous thing, but to share it is even better.
+Tear & share brioche with a pesto and cheesy filling Having a soft and sumptuous, comforting and tasty brioche that is stuffed with cheese and pesto is a marvellous thing, but to share it is even better.
 This is a great way to use up any odd bits of cheese that are knocking about in the fridge.
-This recipe is with pesto but you could just as easily use tapenade, semi dried tomatoes, Marmite or ...
+This recipe is with pesto but you could just as easily use tapenade, semi dried tomatoes, Marmite ...
 Read more

-Recipe: Mendiants, French Christmas Confections
+Mendiants, Puddles of Chocolate Christmas Confections

-Recipe: Finnish shortbreads for Christmas
+Finnish Shortbread Recipe for Christmas

-Finnish shortbreads are not actually Finnish!
+Finnish shortbread are not actually Finnish!
 Now that's out of the way they are shortbreads and 100% tasty.
 The Danes say they invented these traditional Christmas biscuits and call them Finnish bread (Finskbrød in Danish) where as the Swedes maintain that they invented these tasty Yuletide treats and call them Finnish sticks (Finska pinnar in Swedish).
-The Finns could not give a hoot, ...
+The Finns could not give a hoot, and ...
 Read more

-Recipe: Belgian "Liege" Waffles
+Belgian "Liege" Waffles Recipe

 Like many countries in Europe, Belgium has a tradition for waffles with two very popular varieties widely eaten today: the "Brussels" waffle and the "Liege" waffle.
 The Brussels waffle, has been adopted by the USA, where it has become known as the "Belgian" waffle.
 In the USA, the recipe has evolved to make a lighter and sweeter waffle, risen by egg rather than yeast.
 On the other hand, the Liege ...
 Read more